prathamgahlout/moodle-automated-attendance/Readme.md

 ### Disclaimer

 The script is highly dependent on the course teachers way of putting the attendance links like in IP there is a static link which doesn't change and new links for submitting appear in that page.
-If at all the teacher decides to daily push a new link on the course page the script implementation would have to be changed slightly to adapt this change.
-And there will always be a way of getting the latest link for submitting the attendance no matter what or how the teachers do.I just needed you to be aware of this fact.
+If at all the teacher decides to daily push a new link on the course page, the script implementation would have to be changed slightly to adapt to this change.
+And there will always be a way of getting the latest link for submitting the attendance no matter what or how the teachers do.
+I just needed you to be aware of this fact.

 ### A message to the users